2011 Meath Intermediate Football Championship

-The 2011 Meath Intermediate Football Championship is the 85th edition of the Meath GAA's premier club Gaelic football tournament for intermediate graded teams in County Meath, Ireland.
-The tournament consists of 15 teams, with the winner going on to represent Meath in the Leinster Intermediate Club Football Championship.
-The championship starts with a group stage and then progresses to a knock out stage.
+The 2011 Meath Intermediate Football Championship was the 85th edition of the Meath GAA's premier club Gaelic football tournament for intermediate graded teams in County Meath, Ireland.
+The tournament consisted of 15 teams, with the winner going on to represent Meath in the Leinster Intermediate Club Football Championship.
+The championship started with a group stage and then progressed to a knock out stage.

 This was St. Ultan's first year in the grade since 2008.
 They were relegated after 2 years as a senior club.

-On 25 September 2011, Moynalvey claimed their 2nd Intermediate championship title when they defeated Gaeil Colmcille 0-15 to 1-10, succeeding Nobber as Intermediate champions.
+On 25 September 2011, Moynalvey claimed their second Intermediate championship title when they defeated Gaeil Colmcille 0-15 to 1-10, succeeding Nobber as Intermediate champions.

 Cortown were relegated from this grade in 2011, after 5 years as an Intermediate club.

 Team changes

-The following teams have changed division since the 2010 championship season.
+The following teams changed division since the 2010 championship season.